techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## `tm` object

+The `tm` object gives you access to the core data and control of TECHMANIA's various mechanisms.
 Refer to class Techmania for reference on members of this object, except `enum`.

 ## `tm.enum` table